Champ Motorsport: Formula Masters China

 The team made a one-off appearance in the series at their home circuit at Zhuhai International Circuit, with the team entering Xie Ruilin and Leong Hon Chio for the event.

 TCR Asia Series

 The team entered the Asian TCR series for 2016, with Henry Ho and Michael Ho driving a Honda Civic TCR each.
 The team finished fourth in the Teams' championship, with Henry Ho having taken three podiums.

 TCR International Series

 Honda Civic TCR (2016–)

 After having raced in the 2016 TCR Asia Series, the team entered the 2016 TCR International Series with TCR Asia regular driver Michael Ho driving a Honda Civic TCR.
 However, Ho withdrew from 2016 Guia Race of Macau before the first practice session.

+Current series results

+F4 Chinese Championship

+† Yi drove for Glory Racing Team until round 6.